 Nicaragua as a new member

 The meeting will also have good news.
-It will be the first congregation since the entry of Nicaragua into the Paris agreements.
+It will be the first congregation since the entry of Nicaragua IGNORE INTO the Paris agreements.
 Now that all of the Latin American countries are part of the Paris Climate Accord, it shows the region’s commitment to the protection of the environment; its wishes to raise awareness of the global warming consequences.

 The Daniel Ortega's government didn't sign the agreement before due to their belief that the Paris Accord was "insufficient" in addressing climate change.
 The Nicaraguan Government explained that despite the lack of ambition, "it is the only instrument we have in the world that allows us to unify intentions and efforts to face climate change and natural disasters".